 Sales and marketing expenses consist of personnel-related expenses related costs of the sales and marketing team, promotional campaigns, advertising fees and other marketing related costs.
 Advertising costs are expensed to sales and marketing when incurred.
-We expect that our sales and marketing expenses will continue to increase as we continue to increase headcount and program spend to support a greater investment in go-to-market strategies and customer engagement.

 Our research and development expenses are our largest operating expense as we continue to develop our software platforms and produce new technological capabilities.